 3. “Architecture Meets Hollywood: When Blueprints Get Scripted”

 Fusing breathtaking skyline panoramas with cinematic city rapid growth sequences may seem aspirational, yet even Hollywood acknowledges as AI intertwines jeopardy with video-style entertainment.
-So, should you perceive a skyscraper pirouetting on Sunset Avenue, don’t dismiss it—those are merely movie moguls reveling in their fresh playthings.
+So, should you glimpse a skyscraper pirouetting on Sunset Avenue, don’t dismiss it—those are merely movie moguls reveling in their fresh playthings.

 Screen Shot 2023 05 10 at 11.53.52 AM